 - (iii) If a drug, device, or product is not covered, plans and issuers must have an easily accessible, transparent, and sufficiently expedient process that is not unduly burdensome on the individual or a provider or other individual acting as a patient's authorized representative to ensure coverage without cost sharing. - (iv) This coverage must provide for the dispensing of 12 months' worth of contraception at one time. - (B) Voluntary sterilization procedures. - (C) Contraceptive services, patient education, and counseling on contraception. - (D) Follow-up services related to the drugs, devices, products, and procedures covered under this Section, including, but not limited to, management of side effects, counseling for continued adherence, and device insertion and removal. - (4) Except as otherwise provided in this subsection (a), a policy subject to this subsection (a) shall not impose a deductible, coinsurance, copayment, or any other cost-sharing requirement on the coverage provided.
-The provisions of this paragraph do not apply to coverage of voluntary male sterilization procedures to the extent such coverage would disqualify a high-deductible health plan from eligibility for a health savings account pursuant to the federal Internal Revenue Code, 26 U.S.C.
-223.
+The provisions of this paragraph do not apply to coverage of voluntary male sterilization procedures to the extent such coverage would

-- 1 (5) Except as otherwise authorized under this subsection 2 (a), a policy shall not impose any restrictions or delays on 3 the coverage required under this subsection (a). - Department of Health and Human Services, or its successor agency, promulgates rules or regulations to be published in the Federal Register or publishes a comment in the Federal Register or issues an opinion, guidance, or other action that would require the State, pursuant to any provision of the Patient Protection and Affordable Care Act (Public Law 111-148), including, but not limited to, 42 U.S.C.
-18031(d)(3)(B) or any successor provision, to defray the cost of any coverage outlined in this subsection (a), then this subsection (a) is inoperative with respect to all coverage outlined in this subsection (a) other than that authorized under Section 1902 of the Social Security Act, 42 U.S.C.
-1396a, and the State shall not assume any obligation for the cost of the coverage set forth in this subsection (a). - (b) This subsection (b) shall become operative if and only if subsection (a) becomes inoperative.

-An individual or group policy of accident and health insurance amended, delivered, issued, or renewed in this State after the date this subsection (b) becomes operative that provides coverage for outpatient services and outpatient prescription drugs or devices must provide coverage for the insured and any dependent of the insured covered by the policy for all outpatient contraceptive services and all outpatient contraceptive drugs and devices approved by the Food and Drug Administration.
+- disqualify a high-deductible health plan from eligibility for - 2 a health savings account pursuant to the federal Internal - 3 Revenue Code, 26 U.S.C.
+223. - 4 (5) Except as otherwise authorized under this subsection - 5 (a), a policy shall not impose any restrictions or delays on - 6 the coverage required under this subsection (a). - 7 (6) If, at any time, the Secretary of the United States - 8 Department of Health and Human Services, or its successor - 9 agency, promulgates rules or regulations to be published in - 10 the Federal Register or publishes a comment in the Federal - 11 Register or issues an opinion, guidance, or other action that - 12 would require the State, pursuant to any provision of the - 13 Patient Protection and Affordable Care Act (Public Law - 14 111-148), including, but not limited to, 42 U.S.C - 15 18031(d)(3)(B) or any successor provision, to defray the cost - of any coverage outlined in this subsection (a), then this - 17 subsection (a) is inoperative with respect to all coverage - 18 outlined in this subsection (a) other than that authorized - under Section 1902 of the Social Security Act, 42 U.S.C. - 20 1396a, and the State shall not assume any obligation for the - 21 cost of the coverage set forth in this subsection (a). - 22 (b) This subsection (b) shall become operative if and only - if subsection (a) becomes inoperative. - An individual or group policy of accident and health - insurance amended, delivered, issued, or renewed in this State - 26 after the date this subsection (b) becomes operative that provides coverage for outpatient services and outpatient prescription drugs or devices must provide coverage for the insured and any dependent of the insured covered by the policy for all outpatient contraceptive services and all outpatient contraceptive drugs and devices approved by the Food and Drug Administration.
 Coverage required under this Section may not impose any deductible, coinsurance, waiting period, or other cost-sharing or limitation that is greater than that required for any outpatient service or outpatient prescription drug or device otherwise covered by the policy.